im-tomu/fomu-workshop/README.md

 You will find Renode documentation along with some tutorials on [ReadTheDocs](renode.readthedocs.io).
 You can also take a look at a [Video Tutorials section on Renode's website](https://renode.io/tutorials/).

+Keep in mind that all platforms and scenarios in Renode are describe as text files - feel free to inspect them for details!

 ### Getting Renode

 Renode is available for Linux, macOS and Windows.